batect/batect/docs/content/config/Containers.md

 See [this page](../tips/BuildArtifactsOwnedByRoot.md) for more information on the effects of this option and why it is necessary.

 ## `privileged`
-Run the container in [privileged mode](https://docs.docker.com/engine/reference/commandline/run/#full-container-capabilities---privileged).
+Set to `true` to run the container in [privileged mode](https://docs.docker.com/engine/reference/commandline/run/#full-container-capabilities---privileged).

 See also [`capabilities_to_add` and `capabilities_to_drop`](#capabilities_to_add-and-capabilities_to_drop).

 Available since v0.29.

 ## `capabilities_to_add` and `capabilities_to_drop`
-Add or drop [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) for the container.
+List of [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) to add or drop for the container.

 This is equivalent to passing [`--cap-add` or `--cap-drop`](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to `docker run`.